gnomadic/tavern-protocol/docs/README.md

 ### Where can I learn more about building games with PLAYMINT?

 We're just getting started!
-[Join our discord](https://discord.gg/2rdEHsPZHN) and [reach out on warpcast](https://warpcast.com/playmint)!
+[Reach out on warpcast](https://warpcast.com/playmint)!